A Legacy of Empowerment: Promoting Choice

 Community Health Initiative alumna raises awareness in expanding groups of Egyptian women by educating young women regarding their personal rights.

 One of the results of participation in Legacy’s North Africa Community Health Initiative (CHI) program was the design and implementation of community projects with a lasting impact.
 Alumna Mary Samir already had a project in mind and her involvement in the CHI program helped her to crystallize her ideas and gave her the confidence she needed to take the challenge.
 She brought together 76 young women in her first meeting to talk about sexual health, reproductive rights, violence against women, and hygiene.
-Her program is called: “Because We are Girls”.
+Her program is called: “Because I’m a Girl”.

 With her newly gained knowledge regarding American models for promoting change within a community structure, Mary is helping young Egyptian women dealing with difficult sexual health related issues and family circumstances with a sensitivity to their cultural barriers.
 She wanted to instill in the girls a sense of empowerment and choice, and offer them ways to respond.